comtihon/mongodb-erlang/README.md

     {ok, Topology} = mongoc:connect( Seed, Options, WorkerOptions )

-Where *Seed* contains information about host names and ports to connect and info about topology of MongoDB deployment.
+Where **Seed** contains information about host names and ports to connect and info about topology of MongoDB deployment.

 So you can pass just a hostname with port (or tuple with single key) for connection to a single server deployment:

     "hostname:27017"
     { single, "hostname:27017" }

-If you want to connect to a replica set ReplicaSetName use this format of Seeds value:
+If you want to connect to a replica set _ReplicaSetName_ use this format of Seeds value:

     { rs, <<"ReplicaSetName">>, [ "hostname1:port1", "hostname2:port2"] }

-To connecto to a sharded cluster of mongos:
+To connect to a sharded cluster of mongos:

     { sharded,  "hostname1:port1", "hostname2:port2"] }